-NOTE: The daily late fee will only apply to outstanding balances of rent and any other previous month's charges.
-The daily late fee will not populate if the only balance remaining is a current month's late fee.
+NOTE: The daily late fee will apply if there is any outstanding balance (this includes rent and any other previous or current month's charges).
+However, the daily late fee will not populate if the only balance remaining is a current month's late fee.
 This charge will post daily until the tenant's balance is positive.

 If you want to track your late fee income separately from standard rental income, you have the option to create a custom income category.
 To do so, head to Settings and Setup Categories and create a new income category and call it Late Fee Income.
 Then, when you are posting an income transaction in your tenant's ledger, be sure to select this income code to separate out the income received.

 A note can also be automatically added to tenant invoices and statements explaining that a late fee will be imposed after the grace period ends.
 To enable this, head to Settings > Program Defaults > go to advanced settings > OK.